dvoraka/hstest/README.md

 [readme](https://github.com/rikvdkleij/intellij-haskell/blob/master/README.md).

 ### Download test project
-For testing your setup you can download this repository and import to Idea.
+For testing your setup you can download this repository and import to IDEA.

 Clone repository.
 ```